 Please note that the process of backing up may vary slightly depending on your hosting environment and the backup method you choose.
 It’s essential to follow the specific instructions provided by your backup plugin or hosting provider.
 Always double-check your backup files to ensure they contain the necessary data before making any changes to your live site.

-Method-1: How to use a WordPress backup plugin
+Method 1: How to use a WordPress backup plugin

 The simplest way to backup your WordPress site is to use a WordPress backup plugin.
 Backing up your WordPress site with a plugin is a simple and effective way to ensure you have a copy of your website’s data, files, and database.
 Which you can use to restore your website in case of any unforeseen issues or data loss.
 Here we will show you the step by process for how to back up a WordPress site using a plugin.